 - tartaric acid – grapes

-Each AHA has unique size-related characteristic.
+Each AHA has a unique size-related characteristic.
 For example, glycolic acid is the smallest molecule, so it goes to work the quickest and deepest, but it can also be one of the most irritating.
-Lactic acid is the second largest and is considered still moderately effective for smoothing.
+Lactic acid is the second-largest and is considered still moderately effective for smoothing.

-How they work: AHAs work by dissolving the glue-like lipids holding cells together and can penetrate deep into the skin to loosen those clingy bonds.
-Increased cell renewal causes cells to become denser and more compact, making skin a more effective barrier to outside irritants while holding moisture inside to keep skin pliable and supple.
+HAs work by dissolving the glue-like lipids holding cells together and can penetrate deep into the skin to loosen those clingy bonds.
+Increased cell renewal causes cells to become denser and more compact, making the skin a more effective barrier to outside irritants while holding moisture inside to keep skin pliable and supple.

-- Regular use of AHA creams is known to make skin more sensitive to the sun.
+Regular use of AHA creams is known to make the skin more sensitive to the sun.
 It’s important to wear a good sunscreen with UVA and UVB protection.

 The term antioxidant refers to a substance that is capable of stopping free radicals from robbing healthy cells of electrons.
 While there are thousands of antioxidants in existence, Harvard School of Public Health says the most familiar types are beta-carotene (a form of vitamin A), as well as vitamins C and E.